CivicTechWR/WRvotes/docs/privacy.md

 your selections when you close your browser.
 This information is never transmitted over the Internet.

-You can clear the notes and favourites you have made by clearing your local storage.
-[CLICK HERE?]
+You can clear the notes and favourites you have made by
+<a href="#" class="clear-saved-candidate-data">clearing your local
+storage</a>.

 Third-Party Services